DataDog/Datadog-Labs-jp/terraform-101/Lab3-Synthetics/README.md

 Add blocks according to the following table.

+*Note: "assertion" block should be under the "resource" block!"*

 |  key  |  value  | explanation |
 | ---- | ---- | --- |
 |  type  |  statusCode  | (String) Type of assertion.
 Note Only some combinations of type and operator are valid (please refer to Datadog documentation).
 Valid values are `body`, `header`, `statusCode`, `certificate`, `responseTime`, `property`, `recordEvery`, `recordSome`, `tlsVersion`, `minTlsVersion`, `latency`, `packetLossPercentage`, `packetsReceived`, `networkHop`, `receivedMessage`.|